ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

 -  Frame flex especially arm flex is a big cause of asynchronous vibration, Frame arms should be as rigid as possible.

-   -  The real DJI Flamewheel copters have sufficiently rigid injection molded arms, the many off brand clones do not.
+   -  Original DJI Flamewheel copters have sufficiently rigid injection molded arms, the many clones do not
-   -  Generally carbon fiber armed copters have sufficient anti twist and anti-bend characteristics.
+   -  Aluminum or carbon fibre arms twist and best less which reduces vibrations
-   -  Heavier aluminum armed copters like the Copter are flex free, cheaper Chinese ones often not.
-   -  Most purpose designed commercial copters with injection molded exoskeletons or arms like the Iris or Phantom are sufficiently rigid.
+   -  Copters with injection molded exoskeletons or arms like the Iris are sufficiently rigid
-   -  Cheap, light frames tend to flex more than high quality stronger ones and the heavier you load the copter the more "Flexi" it gets.
+   -  Cheap, light frames tend to flex more than high quality stronger ones and the heavier you load the copter the more flex it gets (not good)

--  Motor to frame arm and frame arm to central hub mounts need to be secure and flex free (sometimes a problem for carbon tube arms).
+-  Motor to frame arm and frame arm to central hub mounts need to be secure and flex free (sometimes a problem for carbon tube arms)
--  Motors need to run smoothly (bearings not worn-out or "screeching").
+-  Motors need to run smoothly (bearings not worn-out or "screeching")
--  Prop adapters connecting the propellers to the motors need to be concentric and very straight.
+-  Prop adapters connecting the propellers to the motors need to be concentric and very straight
 -  Propellers should be fully balanced using a good manual prop balancer
--  Motor balancing (or really well factory balanced motors like T-Motor) can have a major effect.
+-  Motor balancing (or really well factory balanced motors like T-Motor) can have a major effect
--  Propellers that are not well matched to the frame and weight or do not have the same flex for CCW and CW are very problematic.
+-  Propellers that are not well matched to the frame and weight or do  not have the same flex for CCW and CW are very problematic
--  Get Good propellers.
+-  Good propellers vibrate less
--  Carbon fiber props are expensive, rigid strong and as sharp as a razor so they are a major safety hazard.
+-  Carbon fiber props are rigid and vibrate less which reduces vibration but are very sharp which is a major safety hazard

 Summary of the vibrations that should be damped
 ===============================================